 (A) The Development Site is located wholly or partially within the boundaries of a colonia as such boundaries are determined by the Office of the Attorney General and within 150 miles of the Rio Grande River border.
 For purposes of this scoring item, the colonia must lack water, wastewater, or electricity provided to all residents of the colonia at a level commensurate with the quality and quantity expected of a municipality and the proposed Development must make available any such missing water, wastewater, and electricity supply infrastructure physically within the borders of the colonia in a manner that would enable the current dwellings within the colonia to connect to such infrastructure (2 points);

-(B) An Economically Distressed Area (1 point);
+(B) The Development Site is located entirely within the boundaries of an Economically Distressed Area (1 point);

-(C) A census tract within the boundaries of an incorporated area that has not received a competitive tax credit allocation or a 4 percent non-competitive tax credit allocation for a Development within the past 15 years and continues to appear on the Department's inventory (3 points);
+(C) The Development Site is located entirely within a census tract that does not have a Development that is less than 30 years old according to the Department’s property inventory tab of the Site Demographic Characteristics Report; (3 points);

-(D) For areas not scoring points for (C) above, a census tract that does not have a Development subject to an active tax credit LURA (or has received a tax credit award but not yet reached the point where its LURA must be recorded); (2 points);
+(D) For areas not scoring points for (C) above, the Development Site is located entirely within a census tract that does not have a Development that is less than 15 years old according to the Department’s property inventory tab of the Site Demographic Characteristics Report.
+(2 points);

-(E) A census tract within the boundaries of an incorporated area and all contiguous census tracts for which neither the census tract in which the Development is located nor the contiguous census tracts have received an award or HTC allocation within the past 15 years and continues to appear on the Department's inventory.
-This item will apply in cities with a population of 300,000 or more, and will not apply in the At-Risk Set-Aside (5 points).
+(E) The Development Site is located entirely within a census tract whose boundaries are wholly within an incorporated area and the census tract itself and all of its contiguous census tracts do not have a Development that is less than 15 years old according to the Department’s property inventory tab of the Site Demographic Characteristics Report.
+This item will apply in Places with a population of150,000 or more, and will not apply in the At-Risk Set-Aside (5 points).

-(7) Tenant Populations with Special Housing Needs. (§42(m)(1)(C)(v)) An Application may qualify to receive up to two (2) points by serving Tenants with Special Housing Needs.
+(6) Tenant Populations with Special Housing Needs. (§42(m)(1)(C)(v)) An Application may qualify to receive two (2) points by serving Tenants with Special Housing Needs.
+Points will be awarded as described in subparagraphs (A) ‐ (C) of this paragraph.
+If pursuing these points, Applicants must try to score first with subparagraph (A) and then subparagraph (B), both of which pertain to the requirements of the Section 811 Project Rental Assistance Program (“Section 811 PRA Program”) (10 TAC Chapter 8).
+Only if an Applicant or Affiliate cannot meet the requirements of subparagraphs (A) or (B) may an Application qualify for subparagraph (C).